Ensuring midwives are competent

 - all other relevant legislation

-Applicants for a practising certificates also have to provide information to satisfy the Midwifery Council that they continue to be fit and competent to practise.
-A midwife's Scope of Practice is endorsed on her or his practising certificate and in the online register.
+Applicants for a practising certificate also have to provide information to satisfy the Midwifery Council that they continue to be fit and competent to practise.
+A midwife's Scope of Practice is endorsed on their practising certificate and in the online register.

 The Council has policy on ongoing professional development to ensure that once registered, midwives continue their professional education and maintain and enhance their competence to practise.
 Midwives, as with all health practitioners, need to be willing to commit to continuing education as part of being a registered health practitioner.
 The Midwifery Council's Recertification Policy sets out the programme in which registered midwives must engage to demonstrate that they are competent to practise within the Midwifery Scope of Practice.

 You can check the status of your chosen midwife by searching the public Register elsewhere on this site.

 Concerns about a midwife's competence

 If you are an employer or a colleague and have concerns about a midwife's competence, you may wish to contact the Registrar to discuss the situation and find out what information the Council requires to assist it in addressing the issue.
 We would encourage you to discuss your concerns with the midwife first and advise themthat you are considering making a referral to Council.